MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 **Do:**

 * Reference Microsoft product names only when necessary.
-If your must, follow the [Microsoft Trademark and Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+For more information on the guidelines, see [Microsoft Trademark and Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 * If you need to reference "Teams", write the first reference as "Microsoft Teams".
 Subsequent references can be shortened to "Teams".
 * Refer to "Microsoft 365" instead of "Office 365".
 * Avoid typos and grammatical errors.